number-25/kap/content/posts/computational-biology-for-autodidacts.md

 Coursera

-Quite inexpensive and they do have financial assistance which I have no shame in admitting I took ahold of on numerous occasians
+Quite inexpensive and they do have financial assistance which I have no shame in admitting I took ahold of on numerous occasians during my studies.

 **Introduction to Bioconductor**

 Bioconductor is the main R repository of analytic packages used by scientists, and most specifically, biologists.
 It's integration and organization will make you wonder where conda went wrong (HA!).

 **Bioconductor for Genomics**